-By mail: Payments by check, cashier's check, money order or traveler's check can be mailed.
+Payments by check, cashier's check, money order or traveler's check can be mailed.
 All checks are to be made payable to "Oakland University" and include the student name and the last 4 digits of the Grizzly ID number to ensure correct and timely processing.
 Receipts will not be mailed; your cancelled check is proof of payment.
 Please allow 5-6 days for mail delivery and payment processing.

-Cashier's Office

-North Foundation Hall Rm 120Q

-318 Meadow Brook Road

-Rochester MI 48309-4454
+Cashier's Office North Foundation Hall Rm 120Q 318 Meadow Brook Road Rochester MI 48309-4454

-In person: During non-business hours, a payment drop-box is located outside of the Cashier's Office for payments by check only.
-All payments should be made payable to "Oakland University" and include the student name and the last four digits of the Grizzly ID number to ensure correct and timely processing.
-Receipts will not be mailed; your cancelled check is proof of payment.
+A payment drop-box is located outside of the Cashier Office for payments by check, cashier's check, money order or traveler's check only.
+Envelopes are available above the payment drop-box.
+Do not drop off cash payments.
+All payments are to be made payable to "Oakland University" and include the student name and the last 4 digits of the Grizzly ID number to ensure correct and timely processing.
+Receipts will not be mailed; your canceled check is proof of payment.